Aemxander/discord-bot/README.md

-# Houhou Discord Bot
+# Multipurpose Discord Bot
-This Discord bot connects to many different APIs and can be added to a Discord server to allow users to get the functionality of the APIs without leaving Discord!
+This Discord bot connects to different APIs and can be added to a Discord server to allow users to get the functionality of the APIs without leaving Discord!